CodeWringer/ambersteel/documents/en/ruleset/rules.md

 These numbers represent a character's basic mental abilities.

 #### Arcana [Arc]
-Governs a character's ability to control magic flow, sense magic and withstand magic-exertion effects.
+Governs a character's ability to control magic flow, thus casting magic and sensing magic.

-Also used to resist negative magic effects.

-For every point in arcana, a character raises their [maximum spell intensity](#maximum-spell-intensity) by one and their [exhaustion resistance](#magic) by one.

 #### Intelligence [Int]
 Governs a character's ability to reason and analyze.